 I loved this book!
 It’s a beautifully-written story of an emerging friendship between two eighth graders dealing with some pretty heavy secrets.
 Author Donna Gephart tackles some serious issues here – gender identity, bipolar disorder, bullying, abuse, grief, homosexuality – with grace and sensitivity.
 I cannot imagine that someone could read this book and not come away more sensitive to transgender and bipolar individuals.

 The strong characters feel like real people, and now that I’m finished, I am sad to see them go.
 I think my favorite character was Lily’s Dad, who represents a huge chunk of the American population in proclaiming that “A boy is a boy is a boy.”
 Both Dunkin’s and Lily’s families are strong and (mostly) supportive, but Lily’s dad really struggled.
 He does try so hard to understand and protect Lily.

 Phineas.
 Loved Phineas.

-When you finish the book, don’t skip the author’s note at the end.
-Ms. Gephart writes about her different inspirations for Lily and Dunkin.
-Her story about Dunkin and her own son’s bipolar disorder is touching–no wonder she writes so well about this topic.
+When you finish Lily and Dunkin, don’t skip the author’s note at the end.
+Author Donna Gephart writes about her different inspirations for the characters of Lily and Dunkin.
+Her story about Dunkin and her own son’s bipolar disorder is touching – no wonder she writes so well about this topic.

 For me, this is Newbery Award material.
-This unconventional story has the power to change minds, something desperately needed in today’s world.
+This unconventional story has the power to change minds, something desperately needed in today’s cruel and ignorant world.